 Immigration Need to Know

-In light of recent events on the East Side, including reports of ICE presence at an ESABA member business on Thursday, December 11, we are posting this update for business owners.
+In light of recent events on the East Side, including reports of ICE presence at ESABA member businesses, we are posting this update for business owners.
+For info on the Jan 23rd Shutdown by community, click here.

 ESABA is not a law firm and cannot provide legal advice.
 The information below is general information only.
 Every situation is different, and business owners should consult their own attorney if they have questions about their specific circumstances.
 The City of Saint Paul has compiled immigration resources on its website, including materials for businesses: A Guide for Employers: What to Do if Immigration Comes to Your Workplace.